vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 ## Official Declaration Files

-A strong type system can help prevent many potential runtime errors, especially as applications grow.
+A static type system can help prevent many potential runtime errors, especially as applications grow.
 That's why Vue ships with [official type declarations](https://github.com/vuejs/vue/tree/dev/types) for [TypeScript](https://www.typescriptlang.org/) - not only in Vue core, but also [for Vue Router](https://github.com/vuejs/vue-router/tree/dev/types) and [for Vuex](https://github.com/vuejs/vuex/tree/dev/types) as well.

 Since these are [published on NPM](https://unpkg.com/vue/types/), you don't even need external tools like `Typings`, as declarations are automatically imported with Vue.
 That means all you need is a simple: